 The student receives instructions and his or her test booklet, which contains the graph (for the Graph section) and the one-page outline of the lecture (for the Short Lecture section).
 The student picks two terms/phrases to define (for the Definitions section).
 For approximately 17 minutes, the student prepares for the test.

-When the official test time begins, the student is escorted to a separate room to meet his or her panelists/graders and take the actual test.
+When the official test time begins, the student is escorted to a separate room to take the actual test.
 The actual test takes approximately 18-20 minutes to complete.

 As the TOEP test is designed to assess students’ real-life oral English proficiency and communication skills, there is no official “practice test” for the exam.
 Students are encouraged to speak English regularly and as much as possible in their daily lives in order to hone their oral communication skills and prepare for Teaching Assistant appointments.